 Other museums are working with local indigenous communities to determine respectful treatment of human remains and objects.
 In 2017, the San Diego Museum of Man instituted a policy to ask permission from indigenous communities about the treatment of 5,000 to 8,000 human remains in their collection.
 The Canadian Museum of History established the Human Remains Policy in 1991 “to respond to requests from communities for repatriation.”
 Since then the policy has evolved to include both human remains and objects and have resulted in the return of human remains to First Nations in Canada as well as artifacts, such as wampum and medicine bundles to their respective communities.

 However, these efforts are only a part of the large project of decolonization.
-Artist and curator Shaheen Kasmani explains in her MuseumNext presentation “How Can We Decolonize Museums” that decolonization efforts may fail and sometimes help replicate colonial behaviors and attitudes.
+Artist and curator Shaheen Kasmani explains in her MuseumNext presentation “How Can We Decolonize Museums” that decolonization efforts may fail and sometimes help replicate colonial behaviours and attitudes.
 She aptly notes that decolonization is not the same as diversity.
-She instead posits that decolonization is “the upfront challenge of white supremacy, de-centers the Eurocentric view, values narrative of that has been made Other.
+She instead posits that decolonization is “the upfront challenge of white supremacy, de-centres the Eurocentric view, values narrative of that has been made Other.
 It dismantles systems of thoughts [that places] the straight white man as standard.”
 It’s not just about inviting indigenous and other marginalized people into the museum to help the institution improve its exhibitions; it’s an overhauling the entire system.
 Otherwise, museums are merely replicating systems of colonialism, exploiting people of color for their emotional and intellectual labor within their institutions without a corollary in respect and power.

 For her and many other culture workers, this overhaul starts with the decision-makers.
 Who are the people who make the decisions about the exhibitions?
 What is shown in the exhibitions?
 How is the story told?
 Do the decision-makers have a decolonial mindset?
 Are they aware of their own biases?
 Brooklyn Museum received a lot of criticism last year for hiring a white curator for an exhibit on African Art.
-Sara Wajid, head of engagement at Museum of London, in her MuseumNext talk pointed out the lack of people of color as heads of permanent exhibitions.
+Sara Wajid, head of engagement at Museum of London, in her MuseumNext talk pointed out the lack of people of colour as heads of permanent exhibitions.

 The prohibitive cost of museums also is a significant factor in limiting museums to particular audiences.
 Kasmani noted that exhibitions and museums can be quite expensive and not affordable to many segments of society.
 The cost to bring an entire family as well can limit people’s abilities to experience these cultural institutions.
 Steve Nelson, a professor of African and African American Art at UCLA, explains in a Washington Post article that “Museums are perceived as being for people of privilege.
 It starts early.”
 This perception could help stymie the pipeline of people in color in museum jobs.